 Started in 2004, the San Francisco Greek Film Festival (SFGFF) is the first and longest-running Greek film festival in the U.S. SFGFF is dedicated to recognizing, supporting, and promoting the best film work by Greek and Cypriot filmmakers from around the world.
-With screenings of new, innovative, and highly acclaimed films and different events around the annual film Festival week, the SFGFF seeks to inspire, engage, and entertain its diverse audience.
-Throughout its history, the Festival has also featured screenings of classic films.
+With screenings of new, innovative, and highly acclaimed films, the SFGFF seeks to inspire, engage, and entertain its diverse audience.
 Through the powerful medium of film, the Festival sustains, elevates and promotes Greek culture, history and language in the San Francisco Bay Area and beyond.
-The SFGFF has showcased some of the most highly regarded Greek/Cypriot films produced over the past 19 years.
-Since its founding, the film festival has showcased nearly 400 movies, hosted nearly 75 filmmakers as guests, and inspired, engaged and entertained over 9,000 attendees from San Francisco and throughout the Bay Area.
+Since its founding, the film festival has showcased over 475 movies, hosted over 100 filmmakers as guests, and inspired, engaged and entertained over 10,000 attendees from San Francisco and throughout the Bay Area.

 The SFGFF is funded through sponsorships by individuals and businesses, grants and ticket sales.
 Entirely run by volunteers, the Festival staff works throughout the year to plan the event, supported by an Advisory Board of experienced and respected community and industry leaders.
 Proceeds of the film Festival benefit the Modern Greek Studies Foundation, a San Francisco nonprofit which is committed to enriching knowledge and appreciation of Greece's linguistic, literary, cultural and historic contribution to the Western World.

 Started in 2004, the San Francisco Greek Film Festival (SFGFF) is the first and longest-running Greek film festival in the U.S. SFGFF is dedicated to recognizing, supporting, and promoting the best film work by Greek and Cypriot filmmakers from around the world.
-With screenings of new, innovative, and highly acclaimed films and different events around the annual film Festival week, the SFGFF seeks to inspire, engage, and entertain its diverse audience.
-Throughout its history, the Festival has also featured screenings of classic films.
+With screenings of new, innovative, and highly acclaimed films, the SFGFF seeks to inspire, engage, and entertain its diverse audience.
 Through the powerful medium of film, the Festival sustains, elevates and promotes Greek culture, history and language in the San Francisco Bay Area and beyond.
-The SFGFF has showcased some of the most highly regarded Greek/Cypriot films produced over the past 19 years.
-Since its founding, the film festival has showcased nearly 400 movies, hosted nearly 75 filmmakers as guests, and inspired, engaged and entertained over 9,000 attendees from San Francisco and throughout the Bay Area.
+Since its founding, the film festival has showcased over 475 movies, hosted over 100 filmmakers as guests, and inspired, engaged and entertained over 10,000 attendees from San Francisco and throughout the Bay Area.

 The SFGFF is funded through sponsorships by individuals and businesses, grants and ticket sales.
 Entirely run by volunteers, the Festival staff works throughout the year to plan the event, supported by an Advisory Board of experienced and respected community and industry leaders.
 Proceeds of the film Festival benefit the Modern Greek Studies Foundation, a San Francisco nonprofit which is committed to enriching knowledge and appreciation of Greece's linguistic, literary, cultural and historic contribution to the Western World.